Rakibul-GDN/react-img-zoom-gdn/README.md

 <Zoom img="link-to-img" zoomScale={3} width={600} height={600} />;
 ```

-You can refer to the [docs](https://react-img-zoom.netlify.com/) for more information and a live demo!
+You can refer to the [docs](https://react-img-zoom.netlify.com/) which was created by "LeoNero" for more information and a live demo!

 ## To do